Finding research data

 Many articles you read are likely based on data.
 If you find an article that is closely related to your research topic, see if it includes a reference to a dataset, or if it contains supplementary data files.
 If not, you could contact the author and request access to the data.

-Although Re3data covers many repositories, it does not cover them all.
+Although Re3data covers many data repositories, it does not cover them all.
 You should always search for repositories within your discipline.
 You can also find disciplinary repositories with open data in this list of data repositories.

 Search indexes of datasets